youwen5/web/routes/+about.typ

 #let chinese-name = html.elem("span", attrs: (lang: "zh-Hans"), [佑文])

-How many words does it take to get to know someone?
+How many words does it take to get to know a person?
 To start---I could tell you my name is Youwen---romanized directly from the Chinese: #chinese-name.
 I#(apostrophe)m from the San Francisco Bay Area but I currently study and live in Santa Barbara, California.